-Role Description of Security Role Information Security Officer (ISO) The ISO is accountable to the organization's senior management for the develop implementation of the cybersecurity program.
-The ISO will be the central point of setting the day-to-day direction of the cybersecurity program and its overall goal responsibilities, and priorities Asset Owners Business or department manager with budgetary authority over the system(s) with responsibility for the basic operation and maintenance of the system(s).
-Under the direction of the ISO, asset custodians (e.g., system & network admir responsible for the technical implementation and management of the PCI DSS Asset Custodians Policy.
-Party responsible for certain aspects of system security, such as adding user accounts, as authorized by the asset owner, as well as normal operations in keeping with job requirements.
+Role Description of Security Role Information Security Officer (ISO) The ISO is accountable to the organization's senior management for the development and implementation of the cybersecurity program.
+The ISO will be the central point of contact for setting the day-to-day direction of the cybersecurity program and its overall goals, objectives, responsibilities, and priorities Asset Owners Business or department manager with budgetary authority over the system(s) with responsibility for the basic operation and maintenance of the system(s).
+Asset Custodians Under the direction of the ISO, asset custodians (e.g., system & network administrators) are responsible for the technical implementation and management of the PCI DSS Cybersecurity Policy.
+Party responsible for certain aspects of system security, such as adding and deleting user accounts, as authorized by the asset owner, as well as normal operations of the system in keeping with job requirements.
 End Users All employees (and contractors) are considered both custodians and users of the information systems and data on their issued information systems and are required to uphold all applicable PCI DSS Cybersecurity Policy policies, procedures, standards, and guidelines.